 So as you can see obtaining aluminum is a detailed process.
 And there are so many materials to manufacture pure aluminum.

-And if you need a billet aluminum manufacturer please contact us.
+If you need a billet aluminum manufacturer please check our website.